SAP-samples/btp-build-resilient-apps/03-PrepareBTP/README.md

-# Prepare and configure your SAP Business Technology Platform environment with the help of boosters
+# Prepare and configure your SAP Business Technology Platform Enterprise environment with the help of boosters

 ## Introduction